h4ck3rm1k3/db-docs/index.md

 err = res.All(&birthday)
 ```

-Filling an array could be expensive if you're working with a lot of rows, if
+Filling an array could be expensive if you're working with a lot of items, if
 you're working with big result sets looping over one result at a time will
 perform better.
-Use `db.Result.Next()` to fetch one row at a time:
+Use `db.Result.Next()` to fetch one item at a time:

 ```go
 var birthday Birthday